Variational thermodynamics of relativistic thin disks

 Moreover, we can read off the value of the adiabatic speed of sound for the LSO from equation \eqref{pressure}.
 It follows that, in order to satisfy simultaneously the energy conditions and the causality requirement for the speed of sound, we must require that $\beta\in (1/3,\infty)$.

 The main point we want to address here arises from the fact that we can use the variational techniques for relativistic thermodynamics \cite{carter,heatpaper} to obtain the thermal properties of the material content of the disk.
 The central role in such a formalism is played by the so-called `master function' $\Lambda$, the Lagrangian density of the matter content in the Einstein-Hilbert action.
-Let us assume that the disk consists of a multicomponent fluid described by its particle number and entropy density currents, denoted by $n^a$ and $s^a$, respectively, together with their corresponding conjugate momenta $\mu_a = \partial \Lambda/\partial n^a$ and $\theta_a = \partial \Lambda/\partial s^a$.
+Let us assume that the disk consists of a multicomponent fluid described by its particle number and entropy density currents.
 Since the configuration at hand is (conforma)static, these currents cannot depend on time and must be aligned with the time-like Killing vector field of the metric.
-We carry out our thermodynamic analysis from the point of view of an observer moving with the fluid.
-Thus, the currents are completely specified by their time-like components which we assume to be functions of $r$, namely $n(r)$ and $s(r)$.
+Thus, with respect to the LSO, the multifluid components are given by \beq n^a = n(r) \delta^{\ a}_{0} \quad \text{and} \quad s^a = s(r) \delta^{\ a}_{0}, \eeq respectively.
+The leading role in the multifluid formalism is not played by the currents, but by their corresponding conjugate momenta \beq \mu_a = \frac{\partial \Lambda}{\partial n^a} \quad \text{and} \quad \theta_a = \frac{\partial \Lambda}{\partial s^a}. \eeq Thus, the currents and momenta are completely specified by their time-like components which we assume to be functions of $r$ alone, namely $n(r)$ and $s(r)$.